nofaily/athan-automation/README.md

 ## Ramadan Mode

 During Ramadan, the script automatically:
-- Plays Iftar announcement 2.5 minutes before Maghrib (hard coded, you'll need to manually change that value if you use a different iftar file)
+- Plays Iftar announcement 2.5 minutes before Maghrib (hard coded, you'll need to manually change that value if you use a different iftar audio file)
 - Uses the `iftar_device` (can broadcast to speaker groups as well as individual speakers)
 - Displays Iftar artwork
 - Selects audio from the iftar folder